 What is the relation between roles and the human good?
 Between our construction, maintenance, and enaction of institutions, and the life which goes well for the person whose life it is?
 This chapter reads selected martial autobiographies to explore three relations and what they mean for the nature of the good:

-Tools for self-shaping: roles are social technology for shaping ourselves towards good understood as fulfillment of desires which are independent of those roles.
+Tools for self-shaping: roles are social technology for shaping ourselves towards good understood as fulfilment of desires which are independent of those roles.

 Good-making practices: roles are parts of good-making practices which transform individuals by creating goods and initiating individuals into them.